brunoterkaly/AzureScenarios/SettingUpSqlServerLab/Hol.md

 <a name="Overview"></a>
 ## Overview ##

-This next section is about getting set up with Azure Virtual Machine that includes Visual Studio 2013 RC and SQL Server 2012 Express.
+This next section is about getting set up with Azure Virtual Machine that includes **Visual Studio 2013 Ultimate RC** and **SQL Server 2012 Express**.
 This will be the starting point for other labs.

 In this hands-on lab, you will explore the basic elements of setting up an **Windows Azure Virtual Machine** using the Windows Azure Gallery for Vitual Machines.
-Once a basic virtual machine has been setup, we will add SQL Server 2012 Express Edition.
+Once a basic virtual machine has been setup, we will add **SQL Server 2012 Express**.

+The goal is that you will have an equivalent infrastructure that a developer would need.
+You will have **Visual Studio 2013 Ultimate RC** and **SQL Server 2012 Express** that you can use to work with an existing MVC4 Sample application.

+You can use this virtual machine instead of your own, in the event you don't have **Visual Studio 2013 Ultimate RC**.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a Virtual Machine with Visual Studio 2013 RC from the Windows Azure Management Portal
+- Create a Virtual Machine with **Visual Studio 2013 Ultimate RC** from the Windows Azure Management Portal
-- Download and install SQL Server 2012 Express
+- Download and install **SQL Server 2012 Express**

 <a name="Prerequisites"></a>
 ### Prerequisites ###